-We're working hard to fight for you and just filed a federal case with the goal to help all international students whose SEVIS and F1 status have been recently terminated.
+We're working hard to fight for all international students whose SEVIS and F1 status have been recently terminated.

 Our lawyers are representing these plaintiffs for free.
 Please donate below to support the cause and help all the affected students.